Louisiana Mesothelioma Lawyer

 Peter A. Kraus

 Mr. Kraus is one of the founding partners of the firm and acts as its managing partner.
-He is a noted asbestos litigator who has not only tried and won numerous cases on behalf of mesothelioma victims, but also has testified before the Texas Legislature and to Congress on behalf of victims of asbestos exposure.
-He serves on advisory committees for asbestos bankruptcy creditors and asbestos trustees and is involved in steering committees working on both U.S. and Texas-based asbestos multi-district litigation.
-He has also served on the American Bar Association’s Commission on Asbestos Litigation.
+He is a noted asbestos litigator who has tried and won numerous cases on behalf of mesothelioma victims and has testified before the Texas Legislature and to Congress on behalf of victims of asbestos exposure.

 Mr. Kraus has won many prestigious awards and recognitions and is associated with numerous professional associations, including: